-1. The Lending Test (for small banks)
+1. The Lending Test

 a.
 Our Bank's loan-to-deposit ratio, adjusted for seasonal variation and, as appropriate, other lending-related activities, such as loan originations for sale to the secondary market, community development loans, or qualified investments;

 i.
 Percentage of loans and, as appropriate, other lending-related activities located in our delineated assessment areas;